Feb 21, 2021 (PRLog via COMTEX) — Policyholders Survival Report for “Largest Insurance Claim Event In History”AUSTIN, Texas – Feb. 20, 2021

 5. Can my sewer lines freeze too?
 This is very rare since typically only pressurized lines freeze, but it is possible.
 If there are foul odors escaping from your drains, it could indicate ice is blocking the drain.
-Follow the above recommendations for thawing the pipes.
+Follow the above recommendations for thawing frozen pipes.

 6. Will my insurance cover the damage?
 Until you are able to contact your property insurance agent for details, document everything, from the time you notice the problem and every step you take to repair it.
 According to The Balance Small Business, if you have the proper insurance, they should help cover some of these costs, but not all policies cover damage from frozen pipes.
 Some policies have specific requirements you must follow in order to be covered, such as maintaining the heat at a certain temperature in your home or shutting off the water supply during absence from your home to prevent a potential flooding issue.
 An insurance company wants to see that you took reasonable measures to prevent a problem from occurring.
 Our insurance adjusters can help you with this process.

 7. How do I prevent my pipes from freezing in the future?
 Unfortunately, infrastructure in southern states is not built for extreme cold, so rarely are your plumbing lines insulated well enough to handle below-freezing temperatures for extended periods of time.